Tiled Map Editor Integration¶

 - Interact with objects via SPACE key

-When entering via portal: Player will spawn at the portal's target waypoint instead of the Player object position.
+When entering via portal: Player spawns at the portal's target waypoint (unless the map is listed in spawn_at_position).

 Working with NPCs¶